mt1022/RibORF/README.md

 ### Disclaimer
 This is a fork!!!
-The official repositry is available form here: https://github.com/zhejilab/RibORF
+The official repository is available form here: https://github.com/zhejilab/RibORF